JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson2/README.md

 In Lesson 1, our final solution contained a ReviewApiClientService class and IReviewApiClientService interface, that we used in the BlogPostService.

 Now that we want to be able to send the review request to a queue instead of calling the API directly, we will do a bit of clean up.
-The code inside the ReviewApiClientService will change but the external behavior from a user perspective and even from the BlogPostService won't be modified.
+The code inside the ReviewApiClientService will change but the external behaviour from a user perspective and even from the BlogPostService won't be modified.
 We will reuse the same *contract* ReviewRequest and the signature of the method Post will stay the same.

-Restructuring a piece of code without altering the external behavior is called refactoring.
-This is an important discipline that is used for improving code readability or code optimisation, and helps to prevent accumulating up technical debt.
-This technique is safely done when a good unit test project is in place to testify that the *external* behavior has indeed not changed.
+Restructuring a piece of code without altering the external behaviour is called refactoring.
+This is an important discipline that is used for improving code readability or code optimisation and helps to prevent accumulating up technical debt.
+This technique is safely done when a good unit test project is in place to testify that the *external* behaviour has indeed not changed.

 We will be refactoring the code of the ReviewApiClientService class.

-### Step 1: Remove the call to the Review API

 In the ReviewApiClientService class, Post method, remove the code as followed: